zfxbear/ECS_150-Project.1/Report.md

  }
 ```
 Creat a error functions, Put all the running errors in it.
 The error is identified using the `switch`, and after everythign runs done then put it back in the main function and display the error's name.

+## Directory
+The directory stack dirs remembers the directories of all `poshd`, `pushd`can change the current directory stack, and `popd` will expel the current directory stack if no `error` is displayed.

 ## Summary
 It's important to understand how the `shell` is implemented, and it also means that there's a lot of space for `shell` improvement.
 Adding functionality to the `shell` in the right way can make it a superior system tool.